-ISTANBUL AND BEYOND is available from Amazon (65 reviews averaging 5 stars!), Barnes&Noble, and other online book sellers.
+ISTANBUL AND BEYOND is available from Amazon (150+ reviews averaging 4.5 stars!), Barnes&Noble, and other online book sellers.
 Click here to search for ISTANBUL AND BEYOND at an indie bookshop near you.
-Click here GoodReads reviews.
+Click here for GoodReads reviews.

 “Istanbul & Beyond is nothing short of revelatory in its exploration of the secret flavors of Turkish food … a perfect union of passion and artistry.”

 —–Darra Goldstein, Founding Editor, Gastronomica